gservera/TaxonomyKit/README.md

 ## How To Get Started

-- [Download TaxonomyKit](https://github.com/gservera/TaxonomyKit/archive/master.zip) or install it using Carthage.
+- [Download TaxonomyKit](https://github.com/gservera/TaxonomyKit/archive/master.zip) or fecth it using Swift Package Manager.
 - Check out the [Documentation](https://gservera.com/docs/TaxonomyKit/) for the Taxonomy struct or just read the following section to begin quickly.